alexyzha/alexyzha/README.md

-<h1 align="center">Hey!
+<h1 align="center">Hi!
 I'm Alex :)</h1>

 # About Me:
 I'm currently a third-year quantitative biology student at the University of Southern California.
-I study data science in school but I'm also very passionate about everything coding-related, especially topics like machine learning, competitive programming, and niche/lesser-known algorithms.
+I study data science in school but I also code a lot for fun :)

 # Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alxyzhang/)